 - (b) Count the number of snapshots.
 You can obtain the list of times at which snapshots occur with g.snapshots_timesteps(). - (c) Obtain the graph corresponding to the first snapshot.
-You can use the g.snapshots() method which return a sorted dictionary, in which keys are times of snapshots and values are snapshots represented by a networkx graph object. - (d) Compute the number of nodes and edges in this snapshot, and plot it. - (e) What is the total number of interactions among all nodes at all time (edge-time)?
-What is the total number of different nodes? (you can use a for loop, and set or collections.Counter to handle repeated elements). - (f) Plot the evolution of the number of nodes, number of edges and density along time.
+You can use the g.snapshot() method which return a sorted dictionary, in which keys are times of snapshots and values are snapshots represented by a networkx graph object. - (d) Compute the number of nodes and edges in this snapshot. - (e) What is the total number of interactions among all nodes at all time (edge-time)?
+What is the total number of different nodes? - (f) Plot the evolution of the number of nodes, number of edges and density along time.
 Plot the evolution of the degree of one particular node.
 Would you say that this network is rather stable or unstable? - (g) You can plot several graphs simultaneously using the following function:

-$graph = tn.plot_as_graph(g,ts=[1291624660,1291624720,1291624760])$, with ts being a list of timestamps.
+graph = tn.plot_as_graph(g,ts=[1254386420,1254386440,1254386460]), with ts being a list of timestamps.

-(h) You can plot the presence of nodes in snapshots with the tn.plot_longitudinal(g,to_datetime=True).
+- (h) You can plot the presence of nodes in snapshots with the tn.plot_longitudinal(g,to_datetime=True).
 The to_datetime parameter allows to transform datetime to their corresponding date.
-Be careful, it might take about 30s on the full graph.

-- (i) Compute the aggregated graph using g.cumulated_graph().
+Be careful, it might take about 30s on the full graph. - (i) Compute the aggregated graph using g.cumulated_graph().
 Plot this graph, compute its number of nodes, edges, density. - (j) Compute snapshots aggregating activity every hour using g2 =g.aggregate_time_period("hour").
 Analyze the resulting network in a way similar to the first graph.
-Do you think that this network is stable or unstable? - (k) Write functions to compute, given a tn graph, the dynamic version of "number/quantity" of nodes N, "number/quantity" of edges L and density d (you have to write the code yourself).
-You will have to use a for loop over all snapshots.
-Compute it for the whole graph, with and without hourly aggregation, and compare.
-You can also compare the value when taking the whole period, or only one day.
-You will consider that the temporal graph exists from the first snapshot to the last one, including during nights (you could make different choices such as counting full days, or only snapshots with at least one active node...).
+Do you think that this network is stable or unstable? - (k) Can you observe using quantitative tools periods corresponding to exceptional activities ? (night, break between class, lunch time...) - (l) Compute some of the network quantities we have defined for stream graphs, in particular the number of nodes N, number of edges L and density d.
+Compare these values for subgraphs, for instance for the first day and the second day.